ADMarker: A Multi-Modal Federated Learning System for Monitoring Digital Biomarkers of Alzheimer's Disease: Federated Learning for Biomarker Detection

 To train the model with weak labels, we first need to map them to a series of fine-grained activity labels we are interested in (see Table \ref{table:task_index}), which requires sophisticated domain knowledge.
 For example, the weak label ``Having a meal'' corresponds to the fine-grained labels ``eating'' and ``setting'', while ``Household'' includes the activities of ``standing'' and ``walking''.
 Another challenge is to associate the mapped fine-grained labels with collected sensor data, because the mapping from weak to fine-grained labels does not include the order of the events.
 Therefore, during the weakly supervised training, we split the training data such that the data samples in the same batch are collected successively in the time order.
 Then, to improve the training performance, we shuffle the training samples in each batch to simulate different orders of the activities, and calculate the cross entropy loss with different label permutations for model training.

 \textbf{Local and global balancing on nodes.} To address the challenge of local class imbalance, the nodes will perform both self and global balancing during model training.
-First, the nodes will use balanced cross-entropy loss \cite{lin2017focal} $\mathcal{L}_{balanceCE}$ to train the local model, which avoids the gradient dominance of the majority classes.
-In particular, the standard cross entropy loss will be reweighted with the number of samples in each class to down-weigh the loss assigned to head classes.
+First, the nodes will apply balanced re-sampling to the train samples during local model training, which avoids the gradient dominance of the majority classes.
 Moreover, as FL proceeds, the server-side global model more or less accumulates some knowledge on all classes \cite{balancefl}.
-Therefore, the aggregated global model will serve as the teacher model to guide the training of the local model using knowledge distillation \cite{gou2021knowledge} with the loss $\mathcal{L}_{KD}$.
-Therefore, the overall training loss of nodes during the weakly supervised FL stage is added by $\mathcal{L}_{balanceCE}$ and $\mathcal{L}_{KD}$.
+Therefore, we use the aggregated global model as the teacher model to guide the training of the local model using knowledge distillation \cite{gou2021knowledge}.